Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/high-cpu-usage.md

 ---
 In general, it is a NORMAL situation for clickhouse that while processing a huge dataset it can use a lot of (or all of) the server resources.
 It is 'by design' - just to make the answers faster.

-The main directions to reduce the CPU usage **is to review the schema / queries t**o limit the amount of the data which need to be processed, and to plan the resources in a way when single running query will not impact the others.
+The main directions to reduce the CPU usage **is to review the schema / queries** to limit the amount of the data which need to be processed, and to plan the resources in a way when single running query will not impact the others.

 Any attempts to reduce the CPU usage will end up with slower queries!

+### How to slow down queries to reduce the CPU usage

 If it is acceptable for you - please check the following options for limiting the CPU usage:

 1) setting `max_threads`: reducing the number of threads that are allowed to use one request.
 Fewer threads = more free cores for other requests.
 By default, it's allowed to take half of the available CPU cores, adjust only when needed.
 So if if you have 10 cores then `max_threads = 10` will work about twice faster than `max_threads=5`, but will take 100% or CPU. (max_threads=5 will use half of CPUs so 50%).